 Sex addiction can be devastating to relationships.
-When one partner becomes obsessed with the act of sex, it can lead to cheating and affairs, compulsive use of pornography and other unhealthy behaviors.
+When one partner becomes obsessed with the act of sex, it can lead to cheating and affairs, compulsive use of pornography, and other unhealthy behaviors.
 If you are concerned that your partner may have an issue with sex, you should seek professional help.
-If the reason you’re worried is because your partner is flirting a lot, you may or may not have a valid reason to be concerned.
+If the reason you’re worried is that your partner is flirting a lot, you may or may not have a valid reason to be concerned.

 Differences Of Normal And Problem Flirting

 Sometimes flirting is nothing more than normal social interaction.
 Other times it is a sign of a larger issue.

 Relationship experts and anthropologists consider flirting to be a normal part of human interaction.
 Researchers studying cultures around the world find flirting in every corner of the globe.
 It’s simply a universal human tool of communication.
 Taking it back to the most basic level, we flirt in order to get a mate, reproduce and pass on our genetic material.
 After thousands of years of doing it, flirting has become instinctual and something that we do even when the primary objective has been met.

 When someone is in a happy and stable relationship and still flirting with other people, it does not necessarily indicate a problem.
 Your partner may flirt with other women because it makes him feel young and attractive.
 He may do it just because it’s fun to interact with others in a playful manner.
 Maybe it was his charming nature that drew you to him in the first place.
 It does not necessarily mean he is looking for an affair or that he has a problem with sex addiction.